Nextpoint File Room

 3 | Settings & Initiate Unzipping

-- Click blue Unzip button.
+- Click the gray Extract button.

-Post-Unzip Statuses
+Post-Extraction Statuses

 Common Unzip Errors & Solutions